sph-mn/sph-utils/readme.md

   -o  matching lines must contain at least one of the strings
 ~~~

+it uses smartcase: the search is case-sensitive only if any character in any of the search strings is uppercase (A-Z).

 example:
 ~~~
 find . | lines-filter word1 word2